WebAssembly/exception-handling/document/core/appendix/embedding.rst

 Exceptions and Errors
 ~~~~~~~~~~~~~~~~~~~~~

-Invoke operations may throw or propagate exceptions, indicated by an auxiliary syntactic class:
+Invoking an exported function may throw or propagate exceptions, expressed by an auxiliary syntactic class:

 .. math::
    \begin{array}{llll}
    \production{exception} & \exception &::=& \ETHROW ~ \tagaddr ~ val^\ast \\
    \end{array}

-The tag instance :math:`tagaddr` identifies the :ref:`type <syntax-tagtype>` of exception thrown.
+The tag instance :math:`tagaddr` identifies the exception thrown.
 The values :math:`val^\ast` are the exception's payload; their types match the tag type's parameters.

-Failure of an interface operation is indicated by an auxiliary syntactic class:
+Failure of an interface operation is also indicated by an auxiliary syntactic class:

 .. math::
    \begin{array}{llll}